Euro zone yields rise after recent bond rally, periphery in focus

 Rating jitters could hit Italian yield spreads ahead of rating reviews by Fitch on Friday and Moody's next week.

-"Some pushback given the recent rally should not surprise - Powell had emphasized that changes in broader financial conditions would have to be persistent in order to impact the policy path," he added.
+"Some pushback given the recent rally should not surprise - Powell had emphasised that changes in broader financial conditions would have to be persistent in order to impact the policy path," he added.

 Fed Bank of Atlanta President Raphael Bostic said on Friday that the economy's current path appears to indicate that further rate increases will not be required.